wine-group/purple/README.md

 Beyond controlled attenuation, we also plan to:

 1. **Multi-hop Testing**: Extend testing to more complex network topologies with multiple wireless hops
-2. **Algorithm Optimization**: Fine-tune PURPLE's parameters based on controlled experiments and formal stability analysis
+2. **Algorithm Optimisation**: Fine-tune PURPLE's parameters based on controlled experiments and formal stability analysis
 3. **Comparative Analysis**: Benchmark against other dynamic bandwidth estimation approaches
 4. **Integration with Other Systems**: Test interoperability with complementary technologies like Multipath TCP (does PURPLE affect normal operation?)